OBLVIION/lively-audio-visualizer-background-reaction_custom-settings/README.md

 - Download this fork zip file
 > Download Link: (https://github.com/OBLVIION/lively-audio-visualizer-background-reaction_custom-settings/archive/refs/heads/main.zip)
 - Open your Lively Library and right-click on the visualizer window, (open in the file explorer), extract the downloaded files and replace what is needed.
 - Thats it, play around with the settings on lively!
-Thats it, play around with the settings on lively!
-Thats it, play around with the settings on lively!
-Thats it, play around with the settings on lively!
-Thats it, play around with the settings on lively!
-Thats it, play around with the settings on lively!
-Thats it, play around with the settings on lively!
-Thats it, play around with the settings on lively!

 Good day!
 Hope you're all doing great, and enjoy your life!